I’m not ashamed to say that Don Draper inspired me to become a copywriter. Well, he was part of the reason at least.

 Take Mira’s ad for example:

-The copy in the image and the caption is clear and to the point.
+The copy in the image and the caption are clear and to the point.
 Plus, it caught my attention in this very long list of B2B ad examples.

 4. Look through your buyers’ eyes